dmikey/alfred/README.md

 2. **Issue Processing** (automated): When a new issue is opened, the workflow:
    - Reads the issue title and body
    - Loads the pre-created memvid memory files
-   - Uses memvid chat to provide relevant context based on the issue
+   - Uses `quick_chat` to retrieve relevant context from the memory (context-only mode)
-   - Calls ChatGPT with both issue content and memvid context
+   - Calls OpenAI GPT with both issue content and memvid context
    - Posts an automated comment to the issue with the response

+**Note**: The system uses memvid in "context-only" mode for memory retrieval and OpenAI for response generation.
+You may see harmless warnings about "Google provider not available" - these can be safely ignored.

 ## Setup